About Winnipeg’s river skating trail and its architectural award-winning warming huts

 The Red River Mutual Trail is an outdoor ice skating rink in the heart of Winnipeg, Manitoba.
 Located on the frozen Red and Assiniboine Rivers, it holds the Guinness World Record for the longest naturally frozen skating trail in the world.
 Not only does the trail offer kilometres of skating fun, there is a walking trail beside it for those who choose to walk, run, or sled.

 It is not only the Guinness World Record which makes this trail unique.
-Warming huts along the trail are built from award-winning designs .
+Warming huts along the trail are built from award-winning designs.
 Since 2009, an annual competition accepts warming hut designs from around the world.
 A blind jury for Warming Huts: An Art + Architecture Competition selects winning designs which “push the envelop of design, craft and art.”
 Near the end of January, award winners travel to Winnipeg to begin construction of their designs.
 The competition continues to garner world attention and attract great architects and artists.
+Each years sees new designs on the trail along with a smattering of huts from previous years.

 A warming hut created in 2015, “Mirror Cloaking”, sits at the entrance to the trail at The Forks.
 One-way mirrors and polished stainless steel panels create a mirror box which reflects the landscape around it.
 The hut makes a good spot to lace up before hitting the trail.